jeanromainroy/anemoi/README.md

 		sudo ufw enable
 		sudo ufw status

+7. Make sure the I2C interface is enabled in raspi-config

-# Configuration of the NGINX web server
+## Configuration of the NGINX web server

 1. cd into the nginx sites-enabled directory